coder966/spring-boot-starter-multi-security-realms/README.md

 ### Setup

-Inject `MultiSecurityRealmAuthFilter` to your SecurityFilterChain before `UsernamePasswordAuthenticationFilter`
+Optionally, if you define a custom `SecurityFilterChain` then you need to add this filter `MultiSecurityRealmAuthFilter` before `AnonymousAuthenticationFilter`.

 ```java